bateman/python_pyenv_poetry_template/README.md

 DOCKER_CONTAINER_NAME=p3t
 DOCKER_IMAGE_NAME=p3t
 ```
+6. Create the virtual environment, run `make virtualenv`.
-6. To complete the installation, run `make project/install`.
+7. To complete the installation, run `make project/install`.

 > [!NOTE]
 > The installation step will install some 'default' dependencies, such as `rich` and `pretty-errors`, but also dev-dependecies, such as `ruff` and `pytest`.